About discoid eczema

-A number of treatments are available from your doctor to help treat discoid eczema, and there also some things you can do at home to make the skin more comfortable.
-See your GP for a diagnosis (and treatment) if you think that you may have discoid eczema, because other skin conditions such as psoriasis and ring worm can look very similar.
+See your GP for a diagnosis (and treatment) if you think that you may have discoid eczema because other skin conditions such as psoriasis and ringworm can look very similar.

-People with discoid eczema often have dry skin that should be treated to improve the existing eczema and help prevent further flares.
-A wide range of emollients (medical moisturisers), are available and can be prescribed by your doctor or nurse.
-It is best to experiment to see which one suits you best, but below are some guidelines which may help you choose:
+People with discoid eczema often have dry skin that should be treated to improve existing eczema and help prevent further flares.
+A wide range of emollients, also known as moisturisers, are available to treat dry skin – various brands can be bought from a supermarket or pharmacy, and some can be prescribed by your doctor or nurse.
+Emollients can be used for both moisturising and washing.

-Once discoid eczema has developed, the skin can become very red, itchy and inflamed – if this happens, your doctor may prescribe a steroid, with a cream or ointment base, to apply to the affected areas to help them clear up.
-The potency of the steroid used will depend on the severity of the eczema.
-Generally, for adults with discoid eczema, a more potent steroid will be used for longer periods, e.g. 2–4 weeks depending on the area of the body.
-Children with discoid eczema will be prescribed topical steroids according to their age, and these may be moderate or potent.
+Once discoid eczema has developed, the skin can become very red, itchy and inflamed – if this happens, your doctor may prescribe a topical steroid to apply to the affected areas to help them clear up.
+The potency (strength) of the steroid used will depend on the severity of eczema.